IshaSingh0228/TerraformVault/VaultBasic.md

 1. *Initialized and unsealed* - The server will be automatically initialized and unsealed.
 You don't need to use "vault operator unseal".
 2. *In-memory storage* - All data is stored (encrypted) in-memory.
-Therefor, not recommended for production use.
+Therefore, not recommended for production use.
 3. *Bound to local address without TLS* - The server is listening on 127.0.0.1:8200 (the default server address) without TLS.
 4. *Automatically Authenticated* - The server stores your root access token so vault CLI access is ready to go.
 		If you are accessing Vault via the API, you'll need to authenticate using the token printed out.